bigyihsuan/rusty_deque/README.md

 * `l/`: List slice.
 Pops a list, and 2 ints `a` and `b`.
 Pushes a slice of the list from index `a`, inclusive, to `b`, exclusive.
 * `li`: List index.
 Pops a list and an int, pushes the element at that index.
 Discards if the index is outside of list bounds.
 * `ll`: List length.
 Pops a list and pushes the number of elements in the list.
+* `ld`: List destructuring.
+Pops a list and pushes all elements in that list.

 # Control Flow